 Nothing, perhaps, will more forcibly arrest the attention of the traveller than the general nakedness of the country, as to trees and hedge-rows, of which the latter have no existence, and the former exist only in clumps near the dwellings of the public officers, or the temples of Fo, or Tao-tse.
 No green meadows will meet his eye; no cattle enliven the scene; the only herbage is on the narrow ridges which divide the plots of grain, or brown fallow, as in the common fields of England.
 The terraced hills he will probably observe to be terminated with a clump of trees, or a pagoda, the only objects in the distance that catch the eye.
-But the bridges on the canals, of every variety of shape-circular, elliptical, horse-shoe, Gothic-slight and unstable as they are, are objects that, by their novelty and variety, must attract notice; and the monumental architecture, which adorns the cemeteries under every form, from the lowly tentshaped dwellings to the loftiest column-the elevated terraces, supported by semicircular walls, and the round hillocks, which, in their graduated size, point out the grave of the father, the mother, and the children, according to seniority, are amongst the most interesting objects that China affords.
+But the bridges on the canals, of every variety of shape-circular, elliptical, horse-shoe, Gothicslight and unstable as they are, are objects that, by their novelty and variety, must attract notice; and the monumental architecture, which adorns the cemeteries under every form, from the lowly tentvery productive, unless where it is carefully irrigated.
+For this purpose the water is raised by wheels which are turned by cows.
+The greater part of the Nubians profess the Mohammedan religion; the rest are idolaters.
+Most of the country is subject to the Pacha of Egypt.